mckqw/FoW/README.md

 The project still in alhpa and has many undeveloped features.

-All of the pixel art, excluding the login background and gunner sprite, was draw myself "by hand" or mouse I suppose. :P
+All of the pixel art, excluding the login background and gunner sprite, was drawn myself "by hand" or mouse I suppose. :P

 **Features to develop:**